DSH - Atascadero: Family and Friend Resources

 ATASCADERO, CALIFORNIA 93423-7001

 DSH - Atascadero will only accept packages from approved vendors.
 You may request catalogs from the vendors as well as shop on their websites.
-Patient packages received from any sender other than those listed in the Acceptable Incoming Items List cannot be accepted.
+Patient packages received from any sender other than those listed in the Acceptable Incoming Items List - (English) and (Spanish) cannot be accepted.
 Please remember that not all products advertised online or in the catalogs are allowed at DSH-Atascadero.
 Please check the "Acceptable Items List" before ordering.

 All incoming packages must have the patient’s name and AT number.
 The unit number of the patient (if known) is helpful to further ensure proper and timely delivery.